w3dong/lab0-1/index.md

 - ... and more!

 ## Introduction as Me
-I am also a ***baker, writer, and photographer***, who enjoys cooking, filming, and writing blogs about various food I made.
+I am also a ***baker, writer, and photographer***, who enjoys cooking, filming, and writing blogs about various food I made in my spare time.

 If I have to rank foods that I'm good at cooking

 1. Desserts!
 (Cake, Cookie,..)
-2. Chinese, Japanese, Korean cusine
+2. Chinese, Japanese, Korean food
-3. Italian
+3. Italian (I home-made pizzas and pastas)
 4. ..More food to discover!

 Maybe you wonder about what food I want to learn and make?